matthew-samyn/us-income/README.md

 ![](Visuals/Confusion%20matrix%20-%20evenly%20distributed%20classes.png)

+Balancing the dataset out, helped a lot!
 All scores increased by a significant amount.
-This also improved the predicting of target "1".
+This also finally improved the predicting of target "1".

 # Contributors